denisenkom/teamcity-python/README.md

 Usage
 -----
-**unittest** Use the TeamcityTestRunner as your test runner to report messages to TeamCity. f you wish to print usual diagnostics without it, you could use something like:
+**unittest** Use the TeamcityTestRunner as your test runner to report messages to TeamCity.
+If you wish to print usual diagnostics without it, you could use something like:

     import unittest
     from teamcity import is_running_under_teamcity